How validation works in Reply sequences

 Status of phone numbers | Description | Action with auto SMS |

-Valid + phone number type is mobile | The entered phone number is correct.
+Valid (mobile-compatible numbers) | The entered phone number is correct.

 As mobile phone number type, a system recognizes mobile, fixed VoIP, non-fixed VoIP, personal, tollFree, premium, shared-cost, uan, or pager phone numbers. | Auto SMS will be sent.
+After the validation, the Call button will be active.

 |